kshaffer/theory3/week6.md

 #### Transcription 4

-Transcribe this excerpt from "Uprising" by Muse (audio link coming soon; must be logged into Google Drive with CU credentials to access audio).
+Transcribe [this excerpt from "Uprising"](https://drive.google.com/open?id=0B9o4hmKNoi6cMnJ0Y1M0ZUFLVlk) by Muse (must be logged into Google Drive with CU credentials to access audio).
 Be sure to include all of the following in your transcription:

 - Proper key signature
 - Proper time signature